 COVID-19 Resources You Need for a Safe and Successful New School Year

 Is your family ready for the new school year?
 If not, you’re probably not the only one.
 After all, it can be difficult to navigate pandemic challenges along with the normal back-to-school concerns.
-That’s why you need the steps and resources below to make your life easier.
+You need the steps and resources below to make your life easier.

-- The Barefoot Faith Journey blog has so many family, faith, and life tips.
+- The Barefoot Faith Journey blog has many family, faith, and life tips.

 - But you can also find more dedicated home-school tips from experts.